-The serpent is the most popular representative symbol of medicine, fertility, healing and evolution like shedding old skin and emotions and transforming them into something bigger and better, also reminding you to stay connected to yourself.
+The snake is the most popular representative symbol of medicine, fertility, healing and evolution, like shedding old skin and emotions and transforming them into something bigger and better, also reminding you to stay connected to yourself.

-I was inspired in one side by the “Francia erytrogramma” is a species of large, nonvenomous, highly aquatic, colubrid snake, which is endemic to coastal plains of the southeastern United States.
-Two subspecies are recognized as being valid, one of which has been declared extinct“, and in the other by the “Rainbow Serpent” the “World creator” an important symbol of the anscentral Australian Aboriginal culture.
+I was inspired on one side by the “Francia erytrogramma”, a species of large, non-venomous, highly aquatic colubrid snake endemic to the coastal plains of the southeastern United States.
+Two subspecies are recognised, one of which has been declared “extinct” and the other of which, the “Rainbow Serpent”, the “World Creator”, is an important symbol of Aboriginal culture in central Australia.

-The Rainbow Serpent or Rainbow Snake is an immortal being and creating God in Aboriginal Mythology.
-It is a popular image in the art of Aboriginal Australia.
-It is the shape of a rainbow and a snake.
-The connection between snake and rainbow suggests the cycle of the seasons and the significance of them and water in human life.
-When a rainbow is seen in the sky, it is supposed to be the Rainbow Serpent traveling from one waterhole to another.
-This Serpent has a significant role associated with ceremonies about fertilste or creation.
-Aboriginals believe that the Rainbow Serpent places spirit-children throughout waterholes in which women will become impregnated if they wade in the water.
-It is also connected to the abundance of food through propagation of plants and animals, as well as the governing of the community and the keeping of peace and as the creator of human beings, this animal is the protector of the land, its people, and the source of all life.
+The Rainbow Serpent or Rainbow Snake is an immortal being and a creating god in Aboriginal mythology.
+It is a popular image in Australian Aboriginal art.
+It is in the form of a rainbow and a snake.
+The connection between the snake and the rainbow suggests the cycle of the seasons and the importance of the seasons and water in human life.
+When a rainbow is seen in the sky, it is said to be the Rainbow Serpent travelling from one waterhole to another.
+This serpent plays an important role in fertility or creation ceremonies.
+Aboriginal people believe that the Rainbow Serpent places spirit children at waterholes where women can become pregnant by wading in the water.
+It is also associated with abundance of food through the multiplication of plants and animals, as well as community leadership and peacekeeping, and as the creator of man, it is the protector of the land, its people and the source of all life.

 Created to be printed in A1 Format – 841 x 1189 mm